TechnicalPursuit/TIBET/README.md

 # Quick Start

 Once you've installed the TIBET platform you utilize the `tibet` command to assist with application creation, configuration, testing, and deployment.
+You can get help on your options at any time by issuing the help command:

+    tibet help

 ### TIBET Server